-A cohort of 20 subjects (10 females and 10 males) with a mean age of 25.4 ± 2.6 years (mean ± standard deviation [SD]) volunteered to participate in the study.
-All subjects signed an informed consent and completed a questionnaire with some background factors, including experience and attitude towards simulation training and video-guidance, prior to the study.
+A cohort of 20 medical students (10 females and 10 males) with a mean age of 25.4 ± 2.6 years (mean ± standard deviation [SD]) volunteered to participate in the study.
+All subjects signed an informed consent and completed a questionnaire with some background factors, including experience and attitude towards simulation training and tele-mentoring, prior to the study.
 The subjects were medical students during their surgical semester at Umeå University, Umeå, Sweden.
 These students were naïve to both laparoscopy and laparoscopic simulator training.
 The study was conducted at Sunderby Hospital, Luleå, Sweden where the participating students did their surgical semester.
-The students were randomized into two equally large groups, performing basic skills training using the Simball Box laparoscopic simulator (Surgical Science Sweden AB, Gothenburg, Sweden) for which 10 subjects received video-guided tutoring (VGT) and the control group (CG) with 10 subjects performed a lone practice (Figure 1).
-The control group performed the tasks according to the instructions given by the simulator prior to and in conjunction with the tasks.
-Similarly, the VGT group also followed the pre-task video instructions given by the simulator.
-However, the VGT group also received Zoom feedback from a senior instructor in Stockholm who was located 900 km from Sunderby Hospital in Luleå.
+The students were randomized into two equally large groups, performing basic skills training using the Simball Box laparoscopic simulator (Surgical Science Sweden AB, Gothenburg, Sweden) for which 10 subjects received tele-mentoring (TM) and the control group (CG) with 10 subjects performed a lone practice (Figure 1).
+The control group performed the tasks according to the instructions given by the simulator video prior to and in conjunction with the tasks.
+The TM group also followed the pre-task video instructions given by the simulator.
+However, the TM group also received Zoom feedback from a senior instructor in Stockholm who was located 900 km from Sunderby Hospital in Luleå.
+The instructions to the TM group were mostly given by the remote instructor over Zoom between each individual task in order not to interfere with the procedures.
+Occasionally, instructions were also given during the exercises if an obvious mistake was made that led to that the student was not able to complete the task.
+The instructions given to the TM group were not completely standardized but in the Rope Race procedure the most common mistake was that the students grasped the end of the rope with the instrument at a wrong angle and then tried to force the rope through the loop.
+In the Peg Picker task, the most common mistake was that they grasped the peg with the wrong instrument.
+During the whole experiment a representative of the faculty, EF, was present in order to observe the performance of the subjects both in the TM as well as the CG-groups to make sure that the experiments were completed according to the initial plan of the project.

 The setup

 At the site in Luleå, the Simball Box was attached to an ASUS laptop (Asustek, Taipei, Taiwan) with an Intel (Intel Corp, California, USA) Core i7-4510U CPU and a 13.3 Inch screen.
 Furthermore, a Logitech Brio Webcam (Logitech International SA, Lausanne, Switzerland) was attached to the ASUS computer.
-Two streaming channels over Zoom reached the instructor: (1) The picture from the Simball Box screen was directly streamed over one of the channels and (2) The Logitech Brio signal, which was focused on the hand movements, was streamed from the ASUS computer via channel nr 2 (Figure 2).
+Two streaming channels over Zoom (Zoom Video Communications Inc., San Jose, California, USA) reached the instructor: (1) The picture from the Simball Box screen was directly streamed over one of the channels and (2) The Logitech Brio signal, which was focused on the hand movements, was streamed from the ASUS computer via channel nr 2 (Figure 2).

-The instructor at Stockholm was connected to Zoom via an Apple MacBook Pro 16-inch with an M1 Max processor (Apple Inc., Cupertino, California, USA) and a Logitech Brio Webcam, which was mounted on a Samsung 34 Inch Color Display Unit (C34J791WT) (Samsung Electronics, Republic of Korea) as shown in Figure 2.
+The instructor at Stockholm was connected to Zoom via an Apple MacBook Pro 16-inch with an M1 Max processor (Apple Inc., Cupertino, California, USA) and a Logitech Brio Webcam, which was mounted on a Samsung 34 Inch Colour Display Unit (C34J791WT) (Samsung Electronics, Republic of Korea) as shown in Figure 2.

 Experiments